 Hey there!
 My name is Nicole Kim!
-I’m a 5th year health sciences student, anime & videogame lover, musician, and fashion enthusiast!
+I’m a Health Sciences grad, anime & videogame lover, musician, and fashion enthusiast!
 I’ve got a princely shih-tzu dog and a gentlemanly American shorthair cat.
 I probably have way too much MUJI stationery for my own good (just kidding – that’s not possible).
 I am in the child health specialization, and am involved in clubs facilitating art activities for kids!
 In the future, I hope to become a pediatric occupational therapist!

 Imperfectionism is a way of living that embraces one’s own imperfections.
 This is the best foundational mentality for personal growth and mental wellness.
 What is this lifestyle?
 It means that you accept your fear of failure and yet you push through that discomfort to go after your goals.
 You embrace all types of emotions openly and practice working through them, instead of despite them.
 You self-validate instead of self-berating.
 You love freely, because love is an abundant force that frees both the giver and receiver.

 BIG disclaimer: I am no imperfectionism guru.
 It is something that I myself am working toward.
 In fact, you might say that I am currently embodying the opposite of imperfectionism.
 I have been a perfectionist ever since I was a small child.
 This perfectionism grew and was a major catalyst in what I now call my big crash and burn.

 In January 2017, I was diagnosed with depression and social anxiety disorder (more specifically in reference to social performance anxiety).
 After a severe depressive episode, I decided to cancel my second term of 3rd year undergrad to work on my mental health.
 I maintained a journal for some time following my discharge.
 There, I wrote about all my raw thoughts, musings, and experiences throughout my days.